libspecinfra/mruby-serverspec-libspecinfra/README.md

 I did not start developing this mrbgem by forking syucream/mruby-serverspec because libspecinfra is not yet sufficient to cover the functions of syucream/mruby-serverspec.

-But when libspecinfra will have sufficient functions, I will obsolete this mrbgem, fork syucream/mruby-serverspec to make it use libspecinfra.
+But when libspecinfra will have sufficient functions, I will obsolete this mrbgem and fork syucream/mruby-serverspec to make it use libspecinfra.